apify/apify-docs/content/academy/advanced_web_scraping/advanced_data_collection/js_rendering_and_dynamic_pages.md

 ---
 title: JS Rendering and Dynamic Pages
-description: Learn about dynamic pagees.
+description: Learn about dynamic pagees and dynamic content.
 What are they?
 How can we find out if a page is dynamic?
 How do we scrape dynamic content?
-menuWeight: 3.3
+menuWeight: 3
 paths:
-    - advanced-web-scraping/js-rendering-and-dynamic-pages
+    - advanced-web-scraping/advanced-data-collection/js-rendering-and-dynamic-pages
 ---

 # [](#rendering-and-dynamic-pages) JS Rendering and Dynamic Pages